 The American Institute of the History of Pharmacy invites all schools and colleges of pharmacy to join AIHP’s Pharmacy Education Fund to promote the teaching of professional ethics and the teaching of the history and the social aspects of pharmacy in pharmacy education.
 Please join online or complete and return this application form (.pdf).
 For more information, email email@example.com.

-AIHP Thanks the Following Schools and Colleges of Pharmacy for Supporting the Pharmacy Education Fund in the 2016-17 or 2017-18 Academic Years:
+AIHP Thanks the Following Schools and Colleges of Pharmacy for Their Recent Support of the Pharmacy Education Fund: